 Three Step Process to Return to Play:

-- For those sustaining an injury resulting in missing a week or more of training, FC Boulder requires a note from the player’s physician clearing the player to participate in FC Boulder activities again.
+- After missing a week or more of training, FC Boulder requires a note from the player’s physician clearing the player to resume soccer activities.

 - The player, if necessary, requiring physical therapy should work with the coach on their return to play status, i.e. game ready performance.